luvittor/shopify-sync-backend-laravel/README.md

 Tests are run automatically in CI/CD pipelines in GitHub Actions.

-## Frontend

-The Vue.js frontend for this assessment is implemented in a **separate repository**.
-It consumes this backend API for synchronization and product listing.

 ## Architecture Decisions

 I considered applying CQRS/DDD, but kept the project intentionally **simple and clear**.